 As of 2018, transfer of real property by Argentine individuals is subject to a 15% capital gains tax calculated on the actual gain.
 The transfer of real property will only be subject to tax if said assets have been acquired after 1 January 2018.

 Dividends paid by foreign companies are treated as foreign source income.
 They are taxable if distributed to residents at general PIT rates, but are not taxable if the beneficiary is a non-resident.

 In case of dividends distributed by an Argentine company corresponding to fiscal years 2017 and earlier, distributing entities are required to make a flat and final income tax withholding of 35% from dividend payments or profit distributions to resident or non-resident payees, to the extent that the amount of such dividends or profit distributions exceeds the taxable income of the distributing company, determined by applying the general tax rules (i.e. without considering any exemptions, abatements, and other adjustments arising from special promotional laws) included in their retained earnings at the end of the fiscal year immediately preceding the date of payment or distribution.

-Dividend distributed in connection with fiscal years 2018 and 2019, are subject to a 7% withholding tax, whereas dividends in relation to fiscal years 2020 and following ones will be subject to a 13% withholding tax.
+Dividends distributed in connection with fiscal years 2018 and 2019 are subject to a 7% WHT, whereas dividends in relation to fiscal years 2020 and after will be subject to a 13% WHT.